 Steamboat Springs has nearly 250 shops and boutiques including art galleries, Western outfitters, outdoor retailers and gift shops for every taste.
 Two primary pedestrian friendly shopping areas include Steamboat’s Mountain Village located at the base of the Steamboat Ski Area, and downtown Steamboat Springs.
 The two areas are three miles apart and serviced by Steamboat Springs’ free city bus.
 Several other shopping options in between the “town and mountain” are also located on the bus route.

 Restaurants & Bars

-Steamboat Springs boasts more than 100 restaurants representing the full spectrum of cuisine to satisfy every appetite.
-From fresh game to fresh fish flown in daily, every culinary delight set in a variety of atmospheres is waiting to serve up a delicious meal with a healthy helping of western hospitality.
+Steamboat Springs is home to more than 100 restaurants representing the full spectrum of cuisine to satisfy every appetite.
+From fresh game to fresh fish, flown in daily, every culinary delight set in a variety of atmospheres is waiting to serve up a delicious meal with a healthy helping of Western hospitality.

 Other Steamboat Facts

 - Named by French Fur trappers in the 1860s for a hot spring near the Yampa River that sounded like a steamboat.

 - There are more than 150 mineral springs in the area.

 - James Crawford staked the first homestead in 1875.

 - City of Steamboat Springs was incorporated in 1900.

 - Hometown to over 80 Winter Olympic athletes since 1932, more than any other town in the US.